cpbotha/cpbotha.github.io/content/posts/2007-03-13-all-your-mail-belongs-to-us.md

   - gmail

 ---
 My webhoster secretly disabled catch-all email addresses for email.
 Coincidentally, this is how I was forwarding everything to my gmail account, which means that all mail to my domain bounced for at least a few days.
-If you left a comment on this blog, or somehow have the feeling that I&#8217;m ignoring you, please resend your mail.
+If you left a comment on this blog, or somehow have the feeling that I’m ignoring you, please resend your mail.